Priest Crafting Guide

-The Witchwood expansion provided very little new tools for Priest, as Priest gains no real benefit from the Odd and Even archetypes introduced from the set.
+The Witchwood expansion provided very little new tools for Priest.
 The only real commonly used card added was Divine Hymn, which can be crafted very cheaply, allowing you to spend your gold elsewhere.

 The Boomsday Project provided a few strong cards for Deathrattle decks, such as Dead Ringer and Reckless Experimenter in addition to Mecha'thun to create a new Mecha'thun Priest archetype.
 As the most useful card for Priest is a single Legendary, Mecha'thun, it is better to craft the card and invest your Gold into other card packs.

-It is best to open a mix of Knights of the Frozen Throne and Journey to Un'Goro packs to maximise the chances of opening the most influential Priest cards.
+It is best to open a mix of Rastakhan's Rumble and Classic packs to maximise chances of opening the most influential Priest cards.